SaraTisell/easy-baking/README.md

 * HTML
   * To develope website structure
 * CSS
-  * To ive the website custom styling
+  * To give the website custom styling

 ## Testing

 This website was tested on these browsers:
 * Chrome
-* Firefow
+* Firefox
 * Microsoft Edge

 No issues was found.